travigd/documentation/dotnet-api/projections.md

 ### Create a One-Time Projection

-Creates a projection that will run until the end of the log and then stop.
-The query parameter contains the javascript you want created as a one time projection.
+Creates a projection that runs until the end of the log and then stops.
+The query parameter contains the JavaScript you want created as a one time projection.

 ```csharp
 public Task CreateOneTimeAsync(string query, UserCredentials userCredentials = null)